Ipswich Jets: History

 The Jets reached the Grand Finals of the 1988 and 1989 Brisbane Rugby League premiership.

 Ipswich continued playing in the Queensland Cup when it was founded in 1997.
 In the 2007 Queensland Cup, the Jets caused a surprise by upsetting many of their more fancied rivals and pressing for a semi-finals spot, when they had been predicted by most tipsters to finish last.

 At the end of the 2008 Queensland Cup preliminary rounds, Ipswich finished four points clear at the top of the ladder, winning their first-ever Queensland Cup minor premiership.
 As Kevin Walters moved to Europe to pursue a career coaching in the Super League, his assistant and former teammate at both the Canberra Raiders and the Broncos, Glenn Lazarus, was promoted to head coach.

 Brothers Ben and Shane Walker who assisted Lazarus in 2009 and 2010 have been appointed co-head coaches in 2011, 2012 and again in 2013.
 Shane played 149 games for the Broncos and South Sydney from 1996 to 2006, while Ben 135 NRL games for Brisbane, Northern Eagles, Manly Sea Eagles and South Sydney between 1995 and 2006, as well as 44 games for the London Broncos (1995–96) and the Leeds Rhinos (2002).
 Ben was the NRL's leading point scorer in 2001 when he scored 279 points (18 tries, 103 goals and 1 field goal) in his only season with the Northern Eagles.

 In 2020, after nine seasons in charge, the Walker brothers left the club.
 They were replaced by former Jets' captain Keiron Lander.

 NRL bid

-In 2010 the Jets announced they will be part of a bid for a licence in an expanded National Rugby League.
+In 2010 the Jets announced they will be part of a bid for a license in an expanded National Rugby League.
+After a prolonged saga, they ultimately lost out to The Dolphins.
+By the mid 2020's, the success of the Dolphins coupled with the population growth across South East Queensland ahead of the Brisbane 2032 Olympics led to renewed calls for the Jets to be named as an expansion team.